kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Our existing plugin does not track product refund data, however you can buy our <a href="https://1.envato.market/Yvn3R" target="_blank">premium plugin</a> to get access to product Refund data

-= Does your plugin supports Multilingual Wordpress site? =
+= Does your plugin support a Multilingual Wordpress site? =

-Our plugin does not support Multilingual Wordpress site.
+Our plugin does not support a Multilingual Wordpress site.

 = Does your plugin supports Child/Custom Theme? =

 The free version of our plugin is not fully compatible with the child/custom theme.
 Request you to go through the <a href="https://1.envato.market/Yvn3R" target="_blank">premium version</a> of our plugin which is fully compatible with the child/custom theme.
 We are not providing any kind of support for Child/Custom Theme in the Free version of our plugin.
 For more information kindly contact us at analytics2(at)tatvic(dot)com.

-= Have you Provided Full support for the free version plugin? =
+= Does Tatvic provide full support for the free version plugin? =

 We have a limited support policy for the free version of our plugin.
 Kindly go through the <a href="https://1.envato.market/Yvn3R" target="_blank">premium version</a> of our plugin to get full support for the product or you can also contact us at analytics2(at)tatvic(dot)com.

-= How to verify if you have implemented the Plugin well? =
+= How to verify if I have implemented the plugin well? =

-To verify if you have implemented the plugin well, just log in to your Google Analytics account & check if the data is coming well in your Enhanced Ecommerce Reports.
+User can install and activate the dataslayer extension available for Chrome(<a href="https://chrome.google.com/webstore/detail/dataslayer/ikbablmmjldhamhcldjjigniffkkjgpo">link</a>) and Firefox(<a href="https://addons.mozilla.org/en-US/firefox/addon/dataslayer-firefox/">link</a>) browsers and can see the tracked data under a new 'dataslayer' tab that appears in the Developer tools.
+Here is the <a href="https://prnt.sc/10jqc64">screenshot link</a> for reference.

 = How much time will it take to see the data in Google Analytics? =

-It generally depends upon the traffic of the store.
+It generally depends upon the store traffic.
 But in general it may take max up to 24 hours & min 4 hours to see the data in Google Analytics.

-= Why the plugin does not sent data when I am logged in as Admin? =
+= Why does the plugin not send data when I am logged in as an Admin? =

-To avoid sending your own transaction data or sessions data in Google Analytics, our plugin doesn't sent the data to GA when you are logged in.
-Having said, if you are logged in as Shop Manager, plugin will send the data to GA.
+To avoid sending your own transaction data or session data in Google Analytics, our plugin doesn't send the data to GA when you are logged in.
+Having said that, if you are logged in as a Shop Manager, plugin will send the data to GA.

+= The tracking via the plugin doesn't work as I am getting 'gtag.js not defined' error in the console? =

+The error occurs because the gtag snippet for GA tracking snippet is missing on the store.

+And the most probable cause it is the option “Add Global Site Tracking Code ‘gtag.js' under the configuration settings of the plugin is unchecked.You need to check this option to resolve the error and the tracking via the plugin would start working.

+= Can I use my own GTM with this plugin? =

+User can use his own GTM, provided the data which the plugin tracks should not be tracked by the custom tags and triggers and if such tags and triggers are their then please remove them to prevent the data duplication issue.

+= Why some eCommerce steps(like Add_To_Cart, Product_View etc.) on my store are not getting tracked? =

+The following are general reason due to which the tracking may not be working at some eCommerce steps:

+* If the eCommerce steps do not follow the standard WooCommerce implmentation and were implemented via a custom child theme.
+Our plugin works completely when all the eCommerce steps in a store follow the standard WooCommerce implementation.

+* If there is/are of jQuery error(s) in the console.
+Occurance of jQuery error blocks the loading of GA tracking snippet via the plugin.

+* If there is js minification implemented using a cache plugin.
+The js minification blocks the loading of GA tracking snippet via the plugin.

+= Why some or all data are getting duplicated on my store? =

+There could be duplicate tracking via manually implemented GA tracking snippet and/or other GA tracking plugin and/or GTM implementation.

+You can resolve the duplication of data by removing the manually implemented GA tracking snippet and/or other GA tracking plugin.
+The duplication of tracking via GTM can be resolved by removing the custom tags and triggers which track the duplicate data

 == Changelog ==

+= 3.0.1 - 12/03/2021 =
+ * Bug fixes
+ * Performance improvement
+ * Site speed issue got resolved.

+= 3.0 - 08/03/2021 =
+ * We have been working on this release for the last few months and we are happy to announce the release of highly demanded features by you.
+The major features include stand alone GA 4 tracking, automation of dynamic remarketing tags for eCommerce events and complete google shopping solution.
+ * With this release users will be able to do stand alone Google Analytics 4 tracking for eCommerce events
+ * eCommerce businesses can now select both universal analytics and google analytics 4 properties for eCommerce tracking
+ * Users can now enable google ads remarketing tags on all pages
+ * User can opt for dynamic remarketing tags automation for all major eCommerce events like view_item_list, view_item, add_to_cart, purchase
+ * We are introducing complete google shopping solution that includes google merchant center account management, google ads account linking with google merchant center, seamless product sync from WooCommerce store to google merchant center account, smart shopping campaign creation and management, smart shopping campaign reports so that eCommerce businesses can reach millions of shoppers across Google.
+ * The google shopping solution is complemented with dynamic remarketing tags for eCommerce businesses, so you can instantly start running smart shopping campaigns to re target the users based on the past site behavior
+ * Automatically verifies site and claims domain for Merchant center approval
+ * Seamless product sync from WooCommerce store to Google Merchant Center and Opt your product data into programmes, like surfaces across Google (Free listing for Shopping tab under Google Search), Shopping ads, local inventory ads and Shopping Actions, to highlight your products to shoppers across Google.
+ * Create a new google ads account using this plugin and get free coupon on the spends you do for first 31 days (Coupon amount depends on the country from which you are creating the google ads account)
+ * Compatibility with WooCommerce 5.0.0

 = 2.3.6.1 - 26/10/2020 =
  * Compatibility with WooCommerce 4.6.1